EnhancedNetwork/TOHE-Docs/Resources.md

 Just mess around a little bit, and have fun!
 Make sure you copy your template as a backup before you try messing with it again, or messing with the mod itself.<br>

-For some member submitted translations (not yet supported by Town of Host: Enhanced/Base game Among Us), browse [here](/Translations.html).<br>
+For some member submitted translations (not yet supported by Town of Host: Enhanced/Base game Among Us), browse the [Resources](/Resources.html) Page.<br>

 > From + Compiling: NotPyro404
 </details>